The Lies of Locke Lamora: Adaptation

 Warner Bros. bought the film rights soon after the book's release in 2006.
-The brothers Kevin and Dan Hageman were to write the screenplay, with Michael De Luca and Julie Yorn to produce.
+Brothers Kevin and Dan Hageman were to write the screenplay, with Michael De Luca and Julie Yorn to produce.
 However, the film rights lapsed in April 2010.

 Awards and nominations

 The Lies of Locke Lamora received several nominations throughout 2007, resulting in four award nominations and two finalist award positions.
 The novel also won the SF Site Readers' Choice Award in 2006, with the second book in the series Red Seas Under Red Skies receiving ninth place the following year.